jhpyle/docassemble/_docs/docker.md

 sudo service apache2 restart
 {% endhighlight %}

-Now, when we go to `https://justice.example.com/da`, we will see the **docassemble** demo interview.
+Now, when you go to `https://justice.example.com/da`, you will see the **docassemble** demo interview.

 # <a name="build"></a>Creating your own Docker image